KATHRYN WASSERMAN DAVIS 100 PROJECTS FOR PEACE

-The Davis Projects for Peace is an invitation to undergraduates to design grassroots projects that they will implement during the summer.
-The projects judged to be the most promising and do-able will be funded at $10,000 each.
+The Davis Projects for Peace program represents an invitation to undergraduates to design grassroots projects that they will implement during the summer.
+The projects judged to be the most promising and valuable will be funded at $10,000 each.
 The objective is to encourage and support today’s motivated youth to create and try out their own ideas for building peace.

 Eligibility and Qualifications

 All Penn undergraduate students are eligible for funding, from freshmen through graduating seniors.
 Students may submit proposals individually or as part of a group of students.
 Groups may include students from other schools, but funding from the Davis Projects for Peace Foundation is limited to one award per project.

 Evaluation focuses on the quality of the project.
 Questions to be considered include: